 An addition is built onto Hamrick Hall.

-The College launches a major capital campaign to fund a new academic facility adjoining Freeman Hall, which will be named Joyce Learning Center in honor of longtime Trustee Bishop Robert F. Joyce.
+The College launches a major capital campaign to fund a new academic facility adjoining Freeman Hall, which will be named Joyce Learning Center.

 New programs are initiated in the area of social services.

 Champlain's new computer, an IBM 1130, arrives in the spring.
-It has a removable disk drive that held 256K of storage, one-twenty-eight-hundredth of the space found on a typical CD today.
+It has a removable disk drive that holds 256K of storage (one-twenty-eight-hundredth of the space found on a typical CD today).

 The college purchases Lyman Hall and Brault House (now called Pearl Hall) for use as a dormitories.